Jacob Dachrodt: Civil war service

-Dachrodt participated in the Battle of Aldie, the Battle of Fredericksburg, and the mud march, and was recognized for his valor as a captain during the Battle of Chancellorsville and the Battle of Gettysburg.
+Dachrodt participated in the mud march, and was recognized for his valor as a captain during the Battle of Chancellorsville and the Battle of Gettysburg.
 During the former, he was wounded by a gunshot to the elbow and was eventually discharged on a surgeon's certificate of disability on July 24, 1863.
 His brother, Daniel, enlisted as the drummer boy for Company K of the 47th Pennsylvania Volunteer Infantry Regiment and was awarded the rank of principal musician on September 1, 1862.

 Post war

 Following his honorable discharge, Dachrodt returned home to Pennsylvania's Lehigh Valley, where he worked as a butcher from 1864 to 1899 and owned a store at 56 South 4th Street, at what is now the Parsons-Taylor House.
 He retired and closed his store at the age of seventy.

 In 1886, he was offered the Independent nomination for state senator; even though he did not personally campaign during what turned out to be a low-key race, he was overwhelmingly elected to the Pennsylvania State Senate.
 Once in office, he declared himself to be a Democrat.

 During his time in the Pennsylvania Senate, he was a member of the Agriculture, Insurance, Canals and Inland Navigation, Legislative Apportionment, Military Affairs, Municipal Affairs, New County and County Seats, Pension and Gratuities and Railroads committees.

 He was also a member of the Grand Army of the Republic as part of the G.A.R.'s LaFayette post (number 217).